NVIDIA/TensorRT-LLM/examples/falcon/README.md

 ```

 #### W4A16 AWQ with FP8 GEMM (W4A8 AWQ)
 For Hopper GPUs, TRT-LLM also supports employing FP8 GEMM for accelerating linear layers.
-This mode is noted with `w4a8_awq` for AMMO and TRT-LLM, in which both weights and activations are converted from W4A16 to FP8 for GEMM calculation.
+This mode is noted with `w4a8_awq` for Modelopt and TRT-LLM, in which both weights and activations are converted from W4A16 to FP8 for GEMM calculation.

 Please make sure your system contains a Hopper GPU before trying the commands below.